atgreen/green-orb/README.md

     channel: "slack_alerts"
 ```

-`oarb` does not interfere with the execution of your program.
+`orb-ag` does not interfere with the execution of your program.
 All
 console logs still go to the console, and the exit code for your
-program is passed on through `oarb`.
+program is passed on through `orb-ag`.

 Sender Services
 ----------------

-`oarb` uses `shoutrrr` for sending notifications.
+`orb-ag` uses `shoutrrr` for sending notifications.
 Use the following
 URL formats for these different services.
 Additional details are
 available from the [`shoutrrr`
 documentation](https://containrrr.dev/shoutrrr/v0.8/services/overview/).